The two second stretch vs. thirty second stretching

 The two second stretch is replacing the old method of stretching.
 Muscle fibers contract when a stretch is held for thirty seconds.
+If your target muscle contracts while you are stretching it, then you are not achieving the desired goal.
 Holding a stretch for just two seconds prevents the stretch reflex from kicking in.
 The new approach of two second stretching is a fundamental element of Active Isolated Stretching.
-30 second stretching is used by older more traditional methods of stretching.
-Traditional stretching is the tried and failed method.
+30 second stretching is part of the old method of stretching.
+Old stretching is the tried and failed method.
 AIS stretching is the optimized method of stretching.
-Conventional stretching emphasizes stretch and hold for thirty seconds.
-Active Isolated Stretching (AIS) promotes a repetition pattern of stretching where the hold is only for two seconds.
+Active Isolated Stretching (AIS) promotes a repetition pattern of stretching where the stretch is held for two seconds.
 The stretching method you choose will only reflect the effectiveness of that type of stretching.
 If you chose traditional stretching you will emphatically be able to claim that conventional stretching is not working, but if you chose Active Isolated Stretching you will understand that new stretching techniques are essential for repairing physical pain, preventing injuries, and preparing for athletic activities.

 How long should I hold a stretch?